flaviu-gostin/xrd_analysis_workflow/slides/thw_lessons_applied.md

 - all directories have a README.md describing the contents (do they all?)

+# Test driven development?

+- at the beginning, not really
+- because struggling to figure out how everything should work together

 # Last slide

 - Data processing workflow is reproducible